 Activity from a standard magnetometer.
 Look for spikes in the experiments that co-incide with magnetometer activity.

-Ambient radio energy is harvested with a rectifying circuit attached to a monopole antenna.
+Ambient radio energy is received with a rectifying circuit attached to a monopole antenna.
 This circuit functions just like a crystal set radio, and generates a small DC voltage on the output.
 An Arduino is used to convert the analogue reading, which is logged by computer.
 I am curious to see if space weather events affect the ambient RF field.